by Pat McNees

 How do I become a personal historian?

 In a sense a "personal historian" is anyone who helps others record the stories of their lives, families, or organizations.
 Few of the personal historians I've met were freelance writers making a living as writers.
-Those who belong to the Association of Personal Historians (APH, of which I was president for two years) typically had earlier careers as teachers, counselors, hospice workers, social workers, journalists, oral historians, historians, news broadcasters, gerontologists, businessmen or women, videographers, photographers, transcribers, archivists, nurses.
+Those who belonged to the Association of Personal Historians (APH, of which I was president for two years, and which dissolved after a productive 20 years, in 2017) typically had earlier careers as teachers, counselors, hospice workers, social workers, journalists, oral historians, historians, news broadcasters, gerontologists, businessmen or women, videographers, photographers, transcribers, archivists, nurses.

 Journalists and book authors have a leg up in terms of skills, knowledge of publishing, and natural nosiness, but one of my favorite firms (My Special Book) was launched during a building slump by two architects in Buenos Aires, Eduardo Zemborain and Vicky Randle, who see PH work as a design and management process.
 Check out their website (www.myspecialbook.com) and those of other personal history firms.

 APH (in the twenty years it existed) embraced print, audio- and videobiographers at varying levels of skill and experience.
 Many members were 50 and older.
 (It helped to have been around a while – or to have read widely enough to know what questions to ask when a woman says her family migrated from Lithuania in 1945.)
-I joined APH out of curiosity and to get my name listed on their website, but value their fall conference, where I can see the kinds of work I don't do myself.
+I joined APH out of curiosity and to get my name listed on their website, but valued their annual conference, where I could see the kinds of work I don't do myself.
 I have helped with two video tributes for print clients—and it helps to know what's involved and who's good at putting them together.
-It's also interesting to learn what people charge: from a few hundred dollars (many projects are $10,000 and under) to $30,000, generally, and much more for longer stories or more complex projects, including organizational histories.
+It's also interesting to learn what people charge: from a few hundred dollars (many projects are $10,000 and under) to $30,000, generally, and much more for longer stories or more complex projects, including organizational histories, which go to six figures.
 (That doesn't include production costs.)

-The most popular event at the APH conference (before it folded) was the Media Share, where people showed their audio-visual products.
+The most popular event at the APH conference (before it folded) and my favorite was the Media Share, where people showed their audio-visual products and gave a little of the backstory.
 One of my favorites was the Breakstones' video tribute to a dog, with narration clipped from interviews with the dog's elderly owner.
 Video captured the affection, joy, and nostalgia on the man's face and in his voice, which, combined with shots of the man and his dog over the years made for a three-hankie experience.
 It was a priceless form of personal history.
 If your friends are as nuts about their animals as my friends are, I think you could make a living just doing animal tributes.

 This piece was originally published in December 2008, in ASJA Confidential, the Members Only section of the American Society of Journalists & Authors monthly publication.
 Copyright (c) 2008 by Pat McNees.